 TASTE EXPLORERS can experience what it means to live like a local by visiting farmers’ markets, shopping at farm-gate or farm retail outlet stores or dining at owner-operated restaurants where chefs use local produce.
 Herbs, fruits, vegetables, meats, honey and garlic are all easily available.
 Local wine and craft beer offerings are available at many area restaurants and available for purchase to take home as a souvenir.
 Be sure to visit internationally recognized Twin Pines Cidery for their award-winning ciders and wines.

 HEALTHY HIKERS will be rejuvenated trekking through rare Savanna and Carolinian forest.
 The Carolinian Life Zone represents less than one percent of Canada’s landmass, but is home to the largest diversity of fauna and flora species in the country.
 Hike bare and forested dune lands, freshwater coastal wetlands, rare Oak Savanna, steep and forested ravines, and remnant prairies of tall grass and wildflowers.
 You could even play paleontologist and hunt for fossils at Rock Glen Conservation Area or wonder at the “Kettles” (spherical concretions) found in the Ipperwash and Kettle & Stony Point areas.

 Shop the Unique & Boutique

 FARMERS MARKETS open up after the Victoria Day Weekend and typically run until just before or after the Thanksgiving Weekend.
 Farmers markets take place in Grand Bend on Wednesday (8am-1pm), in Forest on Friday morning (8am-1pm), Exeter on Thursday (2-6pm) and Bayfield on Friday afternoon (3-7pm).
-There’s also the not-to-be-missed very popular Pinery Antique Flea Market, which runs Sundays 8am-4pm, May 7 to October 8.
+There’s also the not-to-be-missed, very popular Pinery Antique Flea Market, which runs Sundays 8am-4pm, May to Thanksgiving.